quazzz/quazzz/README.md

 ## Greetings from Alan!
-I'm a 14 years old full-stack web developer with primarly focus on Next.js framework Besides that actively learning machine learning with PyTorch and programming languages C++ and C# Programming languages I'm used so far:
+<pre>I'm a 14 years old full-stack web developer with primarly focus on Next.js framework</pre>
+Besides that actively learning machine learning with PyTorch and programming languages C++ and C# Programming languages I'm used so far:
 Javascript